 Planet Hollywood's newest nightlife venue, Gallery Nightclub, is filled with oversized frames that adorn the walls, showcasing original photography depicting voyeuristic imagery.
 Gallery creates a playfully sexy backdrop for guests.
 Designed by burgeoning talent Amy Kim of AK DesignNETWORK, the 20,000-square-foot space fuses vintage gothic design with contemporary touches.
 The Main Room is the center of attention with a sprawling dance floor, two bars and an elevated DJ booth.
 State-of-the-art sound and lighting blanket every room of Gallery, where renowned DJs spin a mix of house, mash-ups, hip-hop and top 40.

-Marquee Nightclub changed the nightlife landscapeof Las Vegas after opening on 1/1/2011at The Cosmopolitan of Las Vegas.
-Marquee is one of the world's premier locations for music acts and top name DJs.
+Marquee Nightclub at The Cosmopolitan of Las Vegas is one of the world's premier locations for music acts and top name DJs.
 This monumental 60,000 square-foot, David Rockwell-designed venue encompasses seven bars that transition patrons between three lavish rooms and variant musical experiences.
 Beyond the main nightclub space, Marquee Dayclub showcases eight cabanas with individual infinity pools and 10 three-story bungalow lofts complete with living quarters and an open air party-deck.

 Chateau Nightclub & Gardens, at Paris Las Vegas, spans more than 45,000 square feet and two-stories.
-The high-energy nightclub and Parisian gardens brings a new dimension to Vegas nightlife with its premium center-Strip location, breathtaking terraces and lavish decor.
-Chateau offers three separate experiences including a high-energy nightclub; Strip-side Chateau Terrace, a 10,000-square-foot balcony; and Chateau Gardens.
-The gardens offer a full nightclub experience under the stars with a rooftop dance floor, four bars, high-energy lighting, a DJ booth, VIP seating and an eight-foot-tall glass wall encircling the rooftop, displaying panoramic views from high above the Vegas skyline.
+The high-energy nightclub and Parisian gardens has a premium center-Strip location, breathtaking terraces and lavish decor.
+Chateau offers three separate experiences including a lively nightclub; Strip-side Chateau Terrace, a 10,000-square-foot balcony; and Chateau Gardens.
+The gardens offer a full nightclub experience under the stars with a rooftop dance floor, four bars, vivid lighting, a DJ booth, VIP seating and an eight-foot-tall glass wall encircling the rooftop, displaying panoramic views from high above the Vegas skyline.

 HAZE at ARIA Resort & Casino is a colossal, cutting-edge space in which guests are challenged to question their sense of perception and reality.
 The nightclub features large hanging props over the entryway that draws guests to a grand staircase transporting them to the mezzanine level.
 The main dance floor peers up at a wall of interactive projection screens stretching 100 feet across on a performance structure where impromptu acts by world-renowned artists regularly take place.
 HAZE also includes a unique two-story wall of lights incorporating the latest in technology coupled with a one-of-a-kind sound system.